elastic/elasticsearch-net-example/README.md

 We can use the `Weight` property of the completion object as a way to boost more popular packages in our suggestions.
 The higher the weight, the higher it's boosted.

 Okay, that's great, but how do we determine the popularity of a package?
-Well, remember we have the download count? :)  I think that's a pretty good indicator of populatiry, so let's use that for our weight value.
+Well, remember we have the download count? :)  I think that's a pretty good indicator of popularity, so let's use that for our weight value.

-That leaves us with the payload object.
-It's important to know that completion suggestions are not tied to an index or a type.
-Therefore there's no way to return an actual document along with a suggestion.
-Think of the completion suggester as simply just an API around the FST, and only that.

-However, often times you want to be able to tie a suggestion to a particular document.
-For instance, when the user types 'newt', and selects the `Newtonsoft.Json.Net` suggestion, we'd like to retrieve the actual `Newtonsoft.Json.Net` document.
-This is where they payload comes in handy.
-It allows you to store arbitrary data along with the suggestion, such as the associated document ID which can then be fetched using the [get API]() after a suggestion is selected.

-In our case, let's store the package ID, download count, and package summary in our payload.  **NOTE**:  It's important to keep payloads relatively small in size.
-Remember that we're building an auto complete and are going to be firing requests on every single key stroke of the user.
-We don't want to be constantly be sending large amounts of data over the network.

 Now that we have a plan in place for building our completion fields, let's put it to action by modifying the constructor of our `Package` class and adding: